 Toasted Cheese Sandwich from Kappacasein

 Monmouth Coffee is the perfect place to get your caffeine fix.
-If you want to be healthy, buy an organic juice with a shot of wheatgrass.
+If you want to be healthy, buy organic juice with a shot of wheatgrass.

 Borough Market Information

-To find out more about this historic food market, established in 1756, go to the Borough Market Website.
-As you explore the site take a good look around because you will spot something interesting like the ‘Rents’ board and the green metal and glass roof.
-Since writing this article a new food court area has opened up called The Borough Market Kitchen which you can read about here.
+To learn more about this historic food market, established in 1756, go to the Borough Market Website.
+As you explore the site, take a good look around because you will spot something interesting, like the ‘Rents’ board and the green metal and glass roof.
+Since writing this article, a new food court area has opened up called The Borough Market Kitchen which you can read about here.
 Borough Market is opposite London Bridge underground station Borough exit.
 Or you can walk from Borough station.
 The address is 8 Southwark Street, London SE1 1TL.
-The market is open Monday to Saturday but please note that Monday and Tuesdays it is a limited market.
+The market is open Monday to Saturday, but please note that Mondays and Tuesdays it is a limited market.
 Opening times are generally 10 am until 5 pm but open until 6 pm on Friday.
-During December the market is usually open on Sundays.
+During December, the market is usually open on Sundays.

 Author: Homegirl London.
 Photographs: Homegirl London.